-Independent agents, on the other hand, will represent a number of different insurance companies so they have much more flexibility in the products they can offer you to fill your Arizona insurance needs.
+Independent agents, on the other hand, represent a number of different insurance companies, so they have much more flexibility in the products they can offer you to fill your Arizona insurance needs.

 Which would you rather have, access to only one insurance market or the ability to compare multiple quotes and rates from different sources?
-If you need business insurance or if you have a number of different personal exposures the best solution, frequently, is to obtain different coverages from different companies.
+If you need business insurance, or if you have a number of different personal exposures, the best solution is often to obtain different coverages from different companies.
 Comparison shopping is the best way to make sure you're getting the best deal and the best coverage.
 Independent agents can help with this and will make your search much easier.

 Buying Car Insurance in Arizona

-Arizona's financial responsibility law requires that every driver carry at least minimum insurance limits of $15,000 per person and $30,000 per accident bodily injury liability and $10,000 per accident property damage liability.
-These are minimum limits.
+Arizona's financial responsibility law requires that every driver carry at least the minimum insurance limits of $15,000 per person and $30,000 per accident bodily injury liability and $10,000 per accident property damage liability.
+These are the minimums.
 Most buyers will want to carry limits much higher than this to adequately protect themselves.

-In addition to the coverages above, a complete auto insurance poilcy will provide the following:
+In addition to the coverages above, a complete auto insurance policy will provide the following: